Alumni and Friends

 How can I make a gift of personal property or collectibles?

-A gift-in-kind allows you to give personal property to Alderson-Broaddus College in the form of books for the library, antiques, collectibles, or works of art.
-If the College can use the gift in its educational program, you may deduct the full fair market value.
+A gift-in-kind allows you to give personal property to Alderson Broaddus University in the form of books for the library, antiques, collectibles, or works of art.
+If the University can use the gift in its educational program, you may deduct the full fair market value.
 The fair market value is determined by a professional appraisal obtained by the donor.

 How do I make a gift of real estate?

-Donors who are considering a gift of real property should contact the College Advancement Office for specific information regarding property descriptions and appraisals, acceptability, environmental issues, and other requirements related to such gifts.
-A gift of real estate is complete when the College receives a properly executed deed transferring ownership from the donor to Alderson-Broaddus College.
+Donors who are considering a gift of real property should contact the University Advancement Office for specific information regarding property descriptions and appraisals, acceptability, environmental issues, and other requirements related to such gifts.
+A gift of real estate is complete when the University receives a properly executed deed transferring ownership from the donor to Alderson Broaddus University.

 Can I make a gift to the College in honor of someone?